I am passionate about missing persons cases due to a personal family experience of having someone go missing in my family.

 The Phone Call

 Approximately one year after her disappearance, the local police department got a call from a girl who claimed to be Anthonette.
-They heard a loud angry male voice in the background screaming “Who said you could use the phone?”
-There was a scuffle and a scream hear from the girl, then the call ended.
-The phone call only lasted 40 seconds so they were unable to trace the location of the call.
-The police had Penny listen to the recorded call and she believed it was her daughter’s voice.
+They heard a loud angry male voice in the background screaming, “Who said you could use the phone?”
+There was a scuffle and a scream heard from the girl, then the call ended.
+The phone call only lasted 40 seconds, so they were unable to trace the location of the call.
+The police had Penny listen to the recorded call, and she believed it was her daughter’s voice.

 After the police had been called, it was never confirmed if the girl at the restaurant was Anthonette.

 Penny Cayedito died in April of 1999 never knowing what happened to her daughter.
-Later in the case they gave her a polygraph test and she had failed it.
+Later in the case, they gave her a polygraph test, and she failed it.
 The authorities decided her mother knew the individuals who took her daughter.
-It has been shown that polygraph tests are not accurate so her failing could be due to her stress of having a daughter go missing.
+It has been shown that polygraph tests are not accurate, though, so her failing could be due to the stress of having a daughter go missing.

-In June of 2006, Anthonette Cayedito’s missing case had been closed without anybody facing justice and without them ever finding a body.
+In June of 2006, Anthonette Cayedito’s missing case was closed without anybody facing justice and without them ever finding a body.

 Police believe the person or persons who abducted Anthonette knew the family and knew about how the family acted.
-Given the child didn't hesitate to open the door shows she may have known the attacker.
-The police also believe Penny had more information about the abduction then she let on but they never got any details or proof of this before she passed away.
+The fact that the child didn't hesitate to open the door shows she may have known the attacker.
+The police also believe Penny had more information about the abduction than she let on, but they never got any details or proof of this before she passed away.

 There are people who also believe she may have been taken by a stranger or strangers that just used the name Joe as it is a very common name.
 They could have just gotten lucky that she also had an uncle named Joe.
-These strangers clearly knew they where talking to children through the door so they must have known the family in some way, possibly by watching the home for an extend period of time.
+These strangers clearly knew they were talking to children through the door, so they must have known the family in some way, possibly by watching the home for an extended period of time.